 What seems likely is that in the pitch dark, the cavalry followed the Elk River, which is basically the south fork of the Watauga.
 Capt.
 Weand said the cavalry was traveling on the south bank, so that would have been an easy mistake.

 But the Elk River would have taken them away from Virginia.
 Once they realized their mistake (perhaps from some of the Tennessee cavalry who knew the countryside) they had to turn east and cross the ridge at Flat Springs, elevation 3,500, between Little Stone Mountain and Beech Mountain.
 That's a climb of over 1,500 feet from the Watauga River.

 The route through the Watauga gorge would have shortened their midnight ride by at least a couple of miles and spared the troops and horses 1,000 feet of climbing.
 If they had gone that way, they might have raided Boone at dawn, when Stoneman preferred to attack so he could catch the enemy sleeping.
-From Boone, it would be possible to reach Virginia on March 28, just as he had promised Gen. George Thomas.
+Unless he ran into trouble in Boone, it might be possible to reach Virginia on March 28, just as he had promised Gen. George Thomas.

 In his report from Boone March 28, Stoneman described the toll of the overnight march: "Last night, in crossing Stone Mountain, one caisson and one ambulance fell over the precipice and were lost, several horses and men disabled."

 After the exhausting climb to Flat Springs, the cavalrymen and their mounts were allowed to rest only one hour or so before continuing the march.
 As they approached Boone, they learned that the Home Guard was assembled, and they readied themselves for the first serious action of Stoneman's Raid.